pkgw/neurosynchro/doc/index.rst

 Python API Reference
 ====================

-Internal interfaces are mostly not documented.
-Much of *neurosynchro*’s functionality is best accessed through the command-line interface ``neurosynchro``, rather than attempting to use these interfaces.
+In most cases, the only part of the Python API that you will care about is the :class:`neurosynchro.impl.PhysicalApproximator` class — this is the class that loads up a neural network and computes coefficients for you.
+The rest of *neurosynchro*’s functionality is best accessed through the command-line interface ``neurosynchro``, rather than directly using the Python code.
+As such, many internal parts of the code are not documented.

 .. toctree::
    :maxdepth: 2